If you or someone you know are in immediate danger, please call 999 (or 112 from a mobile).

 If an incident has just happened, try and find somewhere that feels safe.

-- If someone tells you they think they’ve experienced a hate crime or incident, or discrimination, just taking the time to listen and talk with them can help.
+- If someone tells you they think they’ve experienced harassment, just taking the time to listen and talk with them can help.
 Active listening tips might help you support them.
 Based on the Samaritans guidelines for active listening, SpunOut.ie has a useful blog post on how to actively listen.

 Look after yourself

 It’s important that you take care of yourself.
 If you’ve heard something distressing or if something is troubling you, confidential help is available.

 You can report harassment to the police via telephone on 101, in person at a police station, or online using an incident form.